 1.)
 The engine will start momentarily and after a few seconds will die.

 2.)
 The engine will only crank but not start at all.

 CASE 1: The engine started and ran for a few seconds.
-This result confirms that the engine isn't starting due to a lack of fuel.
+This test result lets you know that the engine's no-start problem is due to lack of fuel.

-I suggest that your next step be to test the fuel pump's fuel pressure with a test gauge.
+It's important to remember that this isn't the most accurate way of diagnosing a bad fuel pump.
+If I were in your shoes I would test the fuel pump's fuel pressure with a test gauge.
 For this test go to: Using A Fuel Pump Pressure Tester To Test The Fuel Pump.

 CASE 2: The engine did not start, not even momentarily.
-This result generally tells you a lack of fuel IS NOT the reason your car is not starting.
+This test result most always tells you that the engine's no-start problem IS NOT due to a lack of fuel from the fuel pump.

-Now, remember what I said about this test not being very accurate?
-Well, I suggest you do one more test and this is to test the fuel pump's fuel pressure with a test gauge.
+Remember, this test is not an accurate way of testing the fuel pump.
+I suggest you do one more test and this is to test the fuel pump's fuel pressure with a test gauge.
 For this test go to: Using A Fuel Pump Pressure Tester To Test The Fuel Pump.